ArthurSudbrackIbarra/cloney/README.md

 - [Sprig Functions](https://masterminds.github.io/sprig/): Cloney includes the Sprig library, which adds a variety of useful functions to Go templates.
 Explore the Sprig documentation to take advantage of these functions in your Cloney templates.

 With these resources, you'll be well-equipped to create dynamic and adaptable template files that make the most of Cloney's variable-driven customization.
+Cloney simplifies the process of turning generic templates into tailored solutions, helping you save time and reduce errors in your Git-based projects.